-5.1.1 The "Budget Consultation 2019+" document, which set out the Council's financial plans for 2019 onwards has received widespread publicity.
+5.1.1 The "Budget Consultation 2020+" document, which set out the Council's financial plans for 2020 onwards has received widespread publicity.
 Consultation with the Trades Unions has been taking place corporately.
 In addition, consultation with staff and Trades Unions has been led by directorates in relation to individual budget proposals.
+Further details about the consultation can be found in Appendix I of the report.